CatFishing4Guyz/cfmaw/README.md

-# magic_api_wrapper
+# CatFish's MAW

-A WIP attempt at an API wrapper for Clash of Magic, written in Python.
+API Wrapper for Clash of Magic, named after the 5th dungeon in Link's Awakening (one of my favorite games), written in Python.

+**Note: This is not an official thingy**